radius-project/radius/docs/content/getting-started/create-environment.md

 ## 2. Select your subscription

-Radius will use your currently-enabled Azure subscription.
+Radius will use your default Azure subscription.

 You can verify your enabled subscription: